kbhumik27/Repsy--AI-GYM-TRAINER/README.md

 # 🏋️‍♂️ **REPSY - AI Gym Trainer**

-**REPSY** is your AI-powered fitness companion, designed to revolutionize your workout experience.
+*REPSY* is your AI-powered fitness companion, designed to revolutionize your workout experience.
+Built using Intel processors and advanced AI technologies like TensorFlow, MediaPipe, and OpenCV, it offers personalized guidance, real-time feedback, and progress tracking to help you achieve your fitness goals effectively.**REPSY** is your AI-powered fitness companion, designed to revolutionize your workout experience.
 With advanced AI technologies like TensorFlow, MediaPipe, and OpenCV, it provides personalized guidance, real-time feedback, and progress tracking to help you achieve your fitness goals effectively. built on intel processors

 ---